 Make sure you're on deck in the morning when the ferry sails up the scenic Oslo Fjord, a stunning way to arrive in Norway.
 You'll see coast on either side of the ship from about 06:30 and she enters the narrow part of the fjord by about 07:00.

-In Oslo you can walk from the ferry terminal the city centre in 15-20 minutes, or you can take a taxi.
+In Oslo you can walk from the ferry terminal to the city centre in 15-20 minutes, or you can take a taxi.
 I'd allow at least 90 minutes between the ferry's arrival and any onward train from Oslo Sentral.
 See map of Oslo showing ferry terminal.

 Oslo ► London